 A detailed assessment will be carried out to identify any problems.
 Find out more here.

 The people you'll meet at the Psychological Medicine Service and National Tourette Syndrome Clinic.

-We are happy to receive internal or external referrals from professionals, where there are concerns about the mental health of a child with physical illness/symptoms.
-Other members of the department may be involved in the assessment and treatment of children and families depending on individual needs.
+We receive internal or external referrals from professionals, where there are concerns about the mental health of a child with physical symptoms.

-We have an ongoing programme of research, and you or your child may be invited to take part in a research project whilst under the care of the team.
+You or your child may be invited to take part in a research project while under the care of the team.